 Once they have finished dental school, a dentist can continue their education by studying any of nine separate dental specialties.
 One such specialty is dentofacial orthopedics, which mainly involves facial development and bone growth as it pertains to the alignment of your teeth and the overall shape of your jaw.

 Adults are also candidates for dentofacial orthopedics.
-However, because their bones have stopped developing and hardened, the treatment options may be slightly different.
+However, because their bones have hardened and stopped developing, the treatment options may be slightly different.
 Adults who receive this type of treatment may require jaw surgery to correct their jaw alignment and bite before they can straighten their teeth.

 Our team offers complete dentofacial orthopedics.
-Using our years of individual and collective experience, we can diagnose misalignments of your teeth or jaw and abnormalities in the facial bone structure, using this information to create and carry out an individualized treatment plan that uses principles of both orthodontics and dentofacial orthopedics.
+Using our years of individual and collective experience, we can diagnose misalignments of your teeth or jaw and abnormalities in the facial bone structure.
+This information allows us to create and carry out an individualized treatment plan that uses principles of both orthodontics and dentofacial orthopedics.

-If you have any questions about dentofacial orthopedics in Burke and Fairfax, Virginia, or if you want to make an appointment with Dr. Sherif Elhady, Dr. Zahra Hassantash or Dr. Davina Bailey, contact Trü Orthodontics at 703-440-0100.
+If you have any questions about dentofacial orthopedics in Burke, Fairfax, Gainesville and Herndon, Virginia, or if you want to make an appointment with Dr. Sherif Elhady, contact Trü Orthodontics at 703-440-0100.